- Find a Trail

 The Nickel Plate now runs nearly 13 continuous (paved!) miles from Peru to Cassville.
 One of my favorites to bike.
 The northern end parallels much of Little Pipe Creek and has great tree canopies...nice on a hot day.
 Also travels through a few small towns and past a drag strip.
 A great ride!

-The Cardinal Greenway, the longest rail-trail in Indiana, stretches more than 60 miles from Marion to Richmond along a former CSX railroad corridor.
-The ...
+The Cardinal Greenway, the longest rail-trail in Indiana, stretches just over 61 miles from Marion to Richmond along a former CSX railroad corridor....

-TRAIL ALERT - the bodies of two teenagers were found on the Delphi Historic Trails on Tuesday, February 14th, 2017.
-Their deaths are being investigated ...
+Trail Alert: The bodies of two teenagers were found on the Delphi Historic Trails on Feb.
+14, 2017.
+Their deaths are being investigated as homicides...

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!